-The general, building and child nutrition funds record purchases of supplies as expenditures rather than as assets to be expensed when used.
+The general and building funds record purchases of supplies as expenditures rather than as assets to be expensed when used.

 Encumbrances are reported as liabilities.
 Under generally accepted accounting principles, open encumbrances for which goods or services have not been received are reported as reservations of fund balances, since the commitments will be honored through subsequent year's budget appropriations.